leandrocp/autumn/README.md

   only: ["dracula.css"] # choose any theme you want
 ```

+The style will be served at `/themes/dracula.css`.
+In your local environemnt that resolves to http://localhost:4000/themes/dracula.css

 You can also copy the content of that theme file into your template `<style>` or serve that file as needed.

 ## Samples